Mortgage Support

 - it is reasonable to award the MIS having regard to arrears;

-- the applicant is resident in the State.
+- the applicant is a resident of the State.

 It is not available in the following circumstances;